-Librarian Name Date Please indicate your appraisal of the librarian's performance be most closely expresses your view.
-The purpose of the proces Your fair and honest opinion is what really counts.
-Do not si s is to in nprove the libr arian's e Rate the librarian in each of the following categories: Excellent Good Acceptable Below Average Poor Does Not Apply The librarian: Was knowledgeable regarding appropriate information resources.
+Please indicate your appraisal of the librarian's performance by drawing a circle around the number that most closely expresses your view.
+The purpose of the process is to improve the librarian's effectiveness.
+Your fair and honest opinion is what really counts.
+Do not sign your name to this sheet.

+Rate the librarian in each of the following categories: Excellent Good Acceptable Below Average Poor Does Not Apply The librarian: 1.
+Was knowledgeable regarding appropriate information resources.
 5 4 3 2 1 X 2.
 Made me feel comfortable in seeking assistance.
 5 4 3 2 1 X 3.
 Understood my request.
 5 4 3 2 1 X 4.
 Communicated clearly.
 5 4 3 2 1 X 5.
 Was genuinely interested in helping me.
 5 4 3 2 1 X 6.
 Was effective in teaching me how to use library resources.
 5 4 3 2 1 X 7.
 Made appropriate referrals to additional information resources.
 5 4 3 2 1 X 8.
 Was someone I would recommend to other students.
 5 4 3 2 1 X 9.
-My overall evaluation of this librarian is: 5 4 3 2 1 X 10.
-Describe the strengths of the librarian; please be specific11.
-What could the librarian do to improve their effectivene ve exan nples.
-12. If you have any additional comments regarding any cate examples. isted ab ove, pl ease be s specific e and give
+My overall evaluation of this librarian is: 5 4 3 2 1 X

+10. Describe the strengths of the librarian; please be specific and give examples.

+- 11. What could the librarian do to improve their effectiveness? - 12.
+If you have any additional comments regarding any categories listed above, please be specific and give examples.